 Crime Solvers is a non-profit, community based program that unites citizens, the media and the police department.
 The program is comprised of members from the community that volunteer their time to serve on the Board of Directors.
 Crime Solvers encourages citizens to take an active role in their community by providing police with information regarding crimes or wanted persons.
 Anonymity is guaranteed and callers will never have to appear in court.

 The goals of Crime Solvers is to solve crimes, located wanted suspects, seize illegal drugs and recover stolen property.
 In dong so, Crime Solvers hopes to improve the overall quality of life for the community.

 How does Crime Solvers work?

 Crimes Solvers cannot be successful without community involvement in the process.
-When crimes occur in the community, police will alert community members via the internet, social media, and through news outlets.
-Citizens can then anonymously report information pertaining to the crime to the local Crime Solvers tip-line.
-In doing so the tipster is assigned a caller number for future correspondence.
+When crimes occur in the county, police will alert community members via the internet, social media and through area news outlets.
+Citizens can then anonymously report information pertaining to the crime to the local Crime Solvers tipline.
+In doing so the caller is assigned a tip number for future correspondence.
 The tip is then investigated by officers or detectives and if the tip leads to arrest or significant advancement in the case, the caller could be eligible for a reward up to $1,000.
 No county government funds go towards are allotted to the program for reward payouts.
 All funds are earned through fundraisers.

 Law Enforcement's Role

 The Public Information Officer with the police department serves as the program coordinator and acts as the liaison between police and the Board of Directors.
-The liaison also works with different media outlets to broadcast crime information to the community and ensures that the tips received through the tip-line are investigated by police.
+The coordinator also works with different media outlets to broadcast crime information to the community and ensures that the tips received through the tipline are investigated by police.